suztomo/gcloud-mcp/README.md

 significant changes to your cloud environment.
 The denylist allows you to explicitly block certain commands or command groups, preventing unintended or unauthorized operations.
 This is particularly useful for production environments or when you want to enforce a more restrictive set of permissions for the AI agent.

-The denylist behavior is that if the user block a particular command group, it will block all operations associated with the command.
+The denylist behavior is that if the user blocks a particular command group, it will block all operations associated with the command.

 The user can specify a custom configuration file to the MCP server via the `--config` flag.
 The user specified denied commands will be merged with the default denied commands.